Shelob9/wprig/README.md

 ## Working with WP Rig
 WP Rig can be used in any development environment.
 It does not require any specific platform or server setup.
 It also does not have an opinion about what local or virtual server solution the developer uses.

 WP Rig uses [BrowserSync](https://browsersync.io/) to enable synchronized browser testing.
 To take advantage of this feature, configure the `proxy` wrapper settings in `./dev/config/themeConfig.js` to match your local development environment.
-The `URL` value is the URL to the live version of your local site.
+The `proxyUrl` value is the URL to the live version of your local site.

 WP Rig uses a [Gulp 4](https://gulpjs.com/) build process to generate and optimize the code for the theme.
 All development is done in the `/dev` folder and Gulp preprocesses, transpiles, and compiles the files into the root folder.
 The root folder files become the active theme.
 WordPress ignores anything in the `/dev` folder.